Login

 What is a Badger Class Dredge?

-The Badger Class Conventional Dredge is offered in an 8-inch configuration.
-With a maximum digging depth of 20 feet, this 54-foot-long dredge is ideal for smaller dredging jobs where more compact equipment is required due to work area limitations.
-For more information, please consult DSC’s Badger page.
+The Badger Class Conventional Dredge comes in an 8-inch configuration with a maximum digging depth of 20 feet, making it ideal for smaller jobs in limited work areas.
+For more details, visit DSC's Badger page.
+For more marine dredging pump supplier information, please contact us.

 Who is DSC Dredge, LLC?